 No single demographic is affected, as there are numerous causes of a phrenic nerve palsy.
-The epidemiology will therefore match that of the underlying aetiology.
+The epidemiology will therefore match that of the underlying etiology.

 Clearly presentation will depend on the underlying cause.
 In many cases of unilateral (majority of cases) phrenic nerve paralysis, patients are asymptomatic 7.
-When presentation is directly attributable to phrenic nerve palsy, then patients typically report dyspnoea and orthopnoea.
+When presentation is directly attributable to phrenic nerve palsy, then patients typically report dyspnea and orthopnea.
 Respiratory function tests tend to have a restrictive pattern 1.

 - trauma and iatrogenic

 - penetrating injury

 - postoperative: especially cardiac: up to 10% of cases 7,9,11

 - compression by hematoma

 - incidence reduced with ultrasound guidance and use of lower volumes of local anesthetic 12